94 Outstanding Craft Projects Using Glass Jars

 29. Wall Rack with Jars

 So very simple to make and so many possible uses for this project.
-Put this this rack in the craft room, sewing room, garage, or bathroom.
+Put this rack in the craft room, sewing room, garage, or bathroom.
 Use it for spices or dried goods in the kitchen.
 The options are endless.
 Go to Weeping Cherries for directions.
 I love the shabby chic look of this project.

 30. Etched Glass